Password protect a PDF for free

 How do I unlock a password-protect PDF?

 If someone sends you a password-protected PDF file, you'll have to enter the password when opening it.
-Enter the password and hit OK and you'll be able to access the file.
-If the document owner has Adobe Acrobat Pro, they can also remove the password using the Unlock Tool.
+Enter the password, select OK and you'll be able to access the file.
+If the document owner has Adobe Acrobat Pro, they can also remove the password using the Unlock tool.

 What's the difference between password protection and encryption?